j-d-b/tas-server/README.md

 This project is pretty close to production-capable (aside from any written tests 😮).
 From the perspective of the frontend, everything is there.
 However, there are a few areas which need work:
 * Auth refresh tokens (important!)
 * Logging (with winston)
-* What appt details can be updated?
+* Solidify what appt details can be updated (on `updateAppt` mutation)
-* Add arrivalWindow to appt
-* Appt details in reminder email
+* Appointment reminder email template
-* SMS
+* SMS sending
-* Add block to all appts
 * Gate capacity and planned activities templates
-* clarify block vs blockID in data storage
+* Database snapshots